J-DubApps/Blog/content/posts/2021/LogYourPS-Scripts.md

 ## Best Practices for Logging in Your Scripts

-	1. Use Consistent, Centralized Logs:
+	1. Use Consistent, Centralized Logs:<br />
 Keep logs in a known, consistent directory structure.
-Consider naming logs by date or by the script that generated them for quick reference.
+Consider naming logs by date or by the script that generated them for quick reference.<br />
-	2. Log Important Steps and Results:
+	2. Log Important Steps and Results:<br />
 Don’t flood your logs with every tiny detail—log the big steps, decision points, errors, and completion states.
-Your logs should tell a story of what your script did, not overwhelm you with noise.
+Your logs should tell a story of what your script did, not overwhelm you with noise.<br />
-	3. Secure Your Logs:
+	3. Secure Your Logs:<br />
 Logs can contain sensitive information.
 Ensure that the directories storing them have appropriate file system permissions.
-In some cases, consider encrypting or obfuscating sensitive data.
+In some cases, consider encrypting or obfuscating sensitive data.<br />
-	4. Periodically Review and Rotate Logs:
+	4. Periodically Review and Rotate Logs:<br />
 Large logs become unmanageable.
-Consider archiving old logs and rotating them monthly or after a certain size threshold.
+Consider archiving old logs and rotating them monthly or after a certain size threshold.<br />

 ## Putting It All Together

-A robust logging approach might look like this:
+A robust logging approach might look like this:<br />
-	1. Begin Transcript for Full Visibility:
+	1. Begin Transcript for Full Visibility:<br />
-Use Start-Transcript at the start of an interactive session or a run-once script to capture a full record.
+Use Start-Transcript at the start of an interactive session or a run-once script to capture a full record.<br />
-	2. Use WriteLog in Your Script Logic:
+	2. Use WriteLog in Your Script Logic:<br />
-Throughout your script, insert calls to WriteLog to highlight key steps, confirm registry values read, and record errors or decisions.
+Throughout your script, insert calls to WriteLog to highlight key steps, confirm registry values read, and record errors or decisions.<br />
-	3. Stop Transcript at the End (If Applicable):
+	3. Stop Transcript at the End (If Applicable):<br />
-When the script is done, run Stop-Transcript to finalize your console-based logging.
+When the script is done, run Stop-Transcript to finalize your console-based logging.<br />

 By combining these techniques, you get both broad-stroke session logging and fine-grained, contextual logging of critical actions.
 Whether you’re troubleshooting an issue or proving compliance with your organization’s policies, these logs become invaluable assets.<br />